Sriparno08/Openpedia/README.md

 - [Get Involved in Open Source and Commit Code to Your First Project!](https://www.firsttimersonly.com/) by First Timers Only
 - [Why and How to Contribute to Open Source Projects?](https://testsigma.com/blog/why-how-to-contribute-to-open-source-projects/) by Testsigma

-## 😇 Beginner-Friendly Repositories
+## 😇 Beginner-Friendly Repos

 Ready to embark on your open source adventure?

-These repositories offer a welcoming gateway for newcomers, presenting a curated selection of beginner-friendly issues to help you take your first steps into the world of open source.
+These repos offer a welcoming gateway for newcomers, presenting a curated selection of beginner-friendly issues to help you take your first steps into the world of open source.

-Here are some of those repositories that will give you a head start in open source:
+Here are some of those repos that will give you a head start in open source:

 - [MDN Web Docs](https://github.com/mdn/content)
 - [MindsDB](https://github.com/mindsdb/mindsdb)